teejays/expert-tribble/deliverable-02.md

 **Completeness**: Candidates should scope work to time constraints.
 Evaluation focuses on decisions and reasoning, not completeness.
 API endpoints remain core requirements.

+## Follow-up Interview - Questionnaire

+This is just a guideline to drive the conversation during the follow-up interview.

+1. What went through your mind as you read the prompt?
+Walk us through your thought process.
+2. Let's get into some implementation specifics:
+    * How did you implement the data parsing logic for the dataset?
+Did you use AI copilots?
+    * Why did you choose to implement the estimator logic the way you did?
+What were the trade-offs that you considered?
+    * How did you implement the frontend?
+Did you use AI copilots?
+    * How did you evolve the codebase to support the new requirements?
+Any trade-offs that you had to make?
+3. If you can go back, what would you have done differently?
+4. If you had more time to build on top of this, what would you do?
+5. Let's assume we have to deploy this to production.
+Walk us through how that implementation would look like.
+    * What would need to change?
+    * Look for mention of security/compliance/HIPAA etc.

+_Note: This is just a guideline to drive the conversation during the follow-up interview.
+Feel free to add/remove/modify questions as you see fit._

 ## Evaluation Criteria & Scorecard

 _This evaluation framework assesses the 6 key traits: (1) First principles, (2) Ambiguity tolerance, (3) Communication, (4) Fast building, (5) Product sense, and (6) Team contribution._